the-faizmohammad/leaderboard-game/README.md

 - Open your Terminal in your VSCode.
 - Navigate to the desired directory [folder] to which you want to clone the repository to
-- [Copy & Paste] the Git clone you find in the code button https://github.com/dvcorreia1984/leaderboard.git into your terminal and press [Enter]
+- [Copy & Paste] the Git clone you find in the code button https://github.com/the-faizmohammad/leaderboard-game into your terminal and press [Enter]
-- run using "npm start" in your terminal
+- run using "npm run dev" in your terminal

 ### Prerequisites